 CIRGEN welcomes researchers from any country willing to work alongside CIRGEN’s research goals and main research lines.
-Visiting researchers should count on own funding for both short and long-term stays with us.
+Visiting researchers, both scholars and PhD candidates, should count on own funding for both short and long-term stays with us.

 Beatrijs Vanacker.
 Assistant Professor at KU Leuven (Jan-Feb 2022)

 Beatrijs Vanacker is Assistant Professor of French Enlightenment Literature and Culture at KU Leuven.
 She studied comparative literature (French Italian) and translation history at KU Leuven.
 Her doctoral dissertation dealt with fictional representations of cultural identity and cultural transfer in eighteenth-century prose fiction (Brill, 2016).
 Between 2012 and 2019, she was an FWO postdoctoral researcher, with research fellowships at McGill University, Ludwig-Maximilian Universität München and Augsburg Universität.
 Her research interests include the (transcultural) history of early modern fiction, literary translation and authority construction in eighteenth-century women’s writing.
 She (co-)edited books and journal issues in the fields of authorship studies, translation studies and cultural history.
 Since 2019, she is a member of the Belgian Young Academy.

 During her stay at Universitat de València, Beatrijs will work closely with the CIRGEN team members and Dr. Lieke Van Deinsen on a recently approved KU Leuven – funded project (“Found in Translation: Translators and the Construction of Literary Authority in theeighteenth-century Low Countries”) with a particular focus on women translators across Europe.
 You can follow Beatrijs on Twitter @beavanacker